-0.3.2 Motion of particles and extended bodies in General Relativity
+3.2.
+Motion of particles and extended bodies in general relativity

-The features of test particle motion along a given orbit strongly depend on the nature of the background spacetime as well as on the model adopted for the description of the intrinsic properties of the particle itself (e.g. its charge or spin).
-As a basic assumption, the dimensions of the test particle are supposed to be very small compared with the characteristic length of the background field in such a way that the background metric is not modified by the presence of the particle (i.e. the backreaction being neglected), and that the gravitational radiation emitted by the particle in its motion is negligible.
-The particle can, in turn, be thought as a small extended body described by its own energy-momentum tensor, whose motion in a given background may be studied by treating the body via a multipole expansion.
-Thus, a single-pole particle is a test particle without any internal structure; a pole-dipole particle, instead, is a test particle whose internal structure is expressed by its spin, and so on.
-The equations of motion are, then, obtained by applying the Einsteins field equations together with conservation of the energy-momentum tensor describing the body.
+The features of test particle motion along a given orbit strongly depend on the nature of the background spacetime as well as on the model adopted for the description of the intrinsic properties of the particle itself (e.g., its charge or spin).
+As a basic assumption, the dimensions of the test particle are supposed to be very small compared with the characteristic length of the background field in such a way that the background metric is not modified by the presence of the particle (i.e., the back reaction is neglected), and that the gravitational radiation emitted by the particle in its motion is negligible.
+The particle can in turn be thought as a small extended body described by its own energymomentum tensor, whose motion in a given background may be studied by treating the body via a multipole expansion.
+Thus, a single-pole particle is a test particle without any internal structure; a pole-dipole particle instead is a test particle whose internal structure is expressed by its spin, and so on.
+The equations of motion are then obtained by applying Einsteins field equations together with conservation of the energy-momentum tensor describing the body.
 For a single-pole particle this leads to a free particle moving along the geodesics associated with the given background geometry.
-The motion of a pole-dipole particle is, instead, described by the Mathisson-Papapetrou-Dixon equations which couple background curvature and the spin tensor of the field.
-The motion of particles with in addition a quadrupolar structure has been developed mostly by Dixon; because of its complexity, there are very few applications in the literature.
-Finally, the discussion of the case in which the test particle has also a charge is due to Dixon and Souriau and this situation is very poorly studied too.
+The motion of a pole-dipole particle is instead described by the Mathisson-Papapetrou-Dixon equations which couple background curvature and the spin tensor of the field.
+The motion of particles with an additional quadrupolar structure has been developed mostly by Dixon; because of its complexity, there are very few applications in the literature.
+Finally, the discussion of the case in which the test particle also has charge is due to Dixon and Souriau and this situation has been very poorly studied as well.